 Tree Map reveals the Impact of the Top 9 Smart Home Trends

-Based on the Smart Home Innovation Map, the Tree Map illustrates the Top Smart Home Trends impacting the industry.
+Based on the Smart Home Innovation Map, the Tree Map below illustrates the top 9 Smart Home Trends in 2023.
 Startups are developing technological solutions to improve the experience of homeowners.
 Smart home connectivity is a major trend within smart homes, which enables devices to become intelligent and act within an entire ecosystem.
-Another trend is smart home inhouse security to prevent burglars.
+Another trend is in-house security to prevent burglars.
 The next spot is taken by personalized health management for better care of residents’ health.
 Smart home heating ensures efficient energy usage for heating, whereas next-generation entertainment technologies keep them entertained.
 Other smart home trends include advanced lighting, intelligent energy management, robotics, and sustainable home solutions.

 Global Startup Heat Map covers 1 994 Smart Home Startups & Scaleups